 Even though their scaly skin glistens, it is actually dry to the touch.
 Adults cobras are yellow, green, brown, or black.
-Their throat is light yellow or cream coloured.
+Their throat is light yellow or cream colored.
 Juveniles are black with yellow or white bars crossing the body.

 King Cobra Snake Habitat

 The King Cobra snake lives in much of mainland South East Asia and throughout the dense highland forests.
 The King Cobra has a preference for living in areas where there are lakes and streams as it is an excellent swimmer.
 King Cobra populations have reclined in some areas of its range due to the destruction of forests, however, despite this the snake is not listed by the IUCN as in danger of becoming extinct.
 The King Cobra is said to be the only snake which makes nests for its eggs.
 It is widely worshipped in India as nagaraja (‘king of snakes’).